Does My Child Need His Tonsils Removed?

 If your child has a persistent sore throat or recurring tonsillitis and strep throat, your doctor may recommend a surgery known as a tonsillectomy to have his tonsils removed.
 If your child also snores at night and has pauses in breathing, this may indicate sleep apnea, and a tonsillectomy may be recommended.

 Has your child been diagnosed with strep throat a lot, or have you caught him snoring at night?
 A tonsillectomy may help treat these issues.

-“While the idea of your child undergoing surgery can be scary, tonsillectomies are one of the most common procedures performed by otolaryngologists, or ear, nose and throat (ENT) doctors,” says Steven L. Goudy, MD, Medical Director of Otolaryngology at Children’s Healthcare of Atlanta.
+“While the idea of your child undergoing surgery can be scary, tonsillectomies are one of the most common procedures performed by otolaryngologists, also referred to as ear, nose and throat or ENT doctors,” says Steven L. Goudy, MD, Medical Director of Otolaryngology at Children’s Healthcare of Atlanta.
 “At Children’s, we perform thousands of tonsillectomies each year.”

 The ENT doctors at Children’s are specially trained to evaluate your child’s symptoms and will determine if a tonsillectomy is the best option to treat your child’s symptoms.